rojanjose/iks-cloudnativeworkshop/docs/generatedContent/kubernetes-storage/Lab1/README.md

 ![Guestbook entries](images/lab1-guestbook-entries.png)

 Next, inspect the data.
 To do this, run a bash process inside the application container using `kubectl exec`.
 Reference the pod name from the previous `kubectl get pods` command.
 Once inside the container, use the subsequent comands to inspect the data.
+Run the command `findmnt` for additional info.

 ```bash
 kubectl exec -it [POD NAME] -- bash